-Sales of organic food and drink is increasing year on year and rose by 9.5% in 2018 to £2.2bn!
+Sales of organic food and drink is increasing year on year and rose by 6.1% in the year ended May 2020, with the sector expecting to hit £2.5bn by the end of 2020!
 So why should we be buying organic wines?

 Firstly, what even is organic wine?

 Unsurprisingly, organic wines are made from organic grapes!
-These grapes are grown without the use of chemicals such as herbicides, and fungicides.
+These grapes are grown using herbicides and fungicides that are specifically approved for use in organic agriculture.

 You may believe that organic wines have no sulphites in them, and that isn’t strictly true.
 Under EU law, wines that contain more than 10mg/l of Sulphur Dioxide must contain “contains sulphites” on the label.
 Whilst some organic wines contain some sulphites, the limits are much reduced from other wines.

 For organic wines the limits of sulphites are:

 ∙ White/Rosé – 120mg/l

 For non-organic wines the limits of sulphites are:

 ∙ White/Rosé – 210mg/l